So you installed low-stress bikeways…now what?

 When new bike facilities are installed, the jurisdiction is committing to the maintenance and upkeep of this equipment.
 During the design stage, it is not enough just to identify new innovative bikeway types, great locations, and their capital costs, but additional questions should be considered, such as:

-- What maintenance capabilities does your client have?
+- What maintenance capabilities do you have?

 - What kind of equipment is required to maintain the materials used?